DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial2.md

 7. How do Freehold Estates differ from Leasehold Estates?
 - Limited rights with a leasehold agreement
 - freehold indefinite period of time
-- leasehold exprires on a definite date
+- leasehold expires on a definite date
-- freehold estate connotes ovwership of the property by the estate holder
+- freehold estate connotes ownership of the property by the estate holder

 8. What is the similarity between a Reversion and a Remainder?
 - Both examples of a future estate